metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 Short passes aren't there for Joe Burrow.
 Denver's linebackers stay disciplined in zone coverage, forcing Burrow to hold on to the ball a tick or two longer.
 Unfortunately, the offensive line can barely hold out for one more tick, let alone a few more.

 Trey Hendrickson clearly a difference maker on multiple occasions.
 Sam Hubbard has flashed too, though he's yet to declare any real impact.

+Tee Higgins may be a vector for the Bengals.

+Lou Anaramo's blitzes have seen some success.
+Yet one more feather in his cap here.
+And outside of one drive, Denver has yet to really establish its ground game.